iree-org/iree-bare-metal-arm/README.md

 This project is not intended for everyday use and made available without any support.
 However, we welcome any kind of feedback via the issue tracker or if appropriate via IREE's [communication channels](https://github.com/google/iree#communication-channels), e.g. via the Discord server.

-This projects demonstrates how to build IREE with the [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) for bare-metal Arm targets.

 This projects demonstrates how to build [IREE](https://github.com/google/iree) with the [GNU Arm Embedded Toolchain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm) for bare-metal Arm targets using the open-source firmware library [libopencm3](https://github.com/libopencm3/libopencm3).
 ## Getting Started